 Though considerably cheaper than a Titan, Supercarriers are still the second most powerful ships in EVE.
 Fielding squadrons of deadly automated fighters, they’re a worthy prey to hunt.
 The only problem was that this particular Nyx, which Rocket hilariously describes as “a green pancake with holes in it”, was untouchable behind the shields of the starbase.
 Given that most RekkingCrew members were enjoying the Christmas break, Rocket didn’t think he could muster the numbers needed to crack open the shields.
 “We just decided to shelf it for the time being,” he explains.

 Then something serendipitous happened.
 One of Rocket’s crew was approached by a character named Boneless Steve, from the nearby Curatores Veritatis Alliance (CVA), requesting an audience.
 “We’re not particularly hostile to CVA, we’ll shoot them if we get the chance, but we have nothing against them, so I was like, ‘Okay fine, what’s the deal?’”
 Rocket explains.
 “So he says he had this Nyx and it was stolen from him and he doesn’t know where it is but he knows which person took it.”
 It would be next to impossible to steal the Nyx back, so Boneless Steve wanted it and the thief dead.
+And it just so happened that the thief was the same pilot Rocket's crew had tracked over the Christmas break.
 Just like that, RekkingCrew had all the ingredients they needed to set a trap.
 While they might lack the firepower to bring the POS shields down, Rocket had a hunch that they could bait the Nyx into leaving its protection with Boneless Steve’s help.

 The plan was that Boneless Steve would fly out to the POS in a battleship and begin shooting the shields.
 A battleship is no threat to a Nyx, but it would appear like Boneless Steve was trying enact some kind of desperate revenge.
 Rocket bet that the Nyx pilot would fly out beyond the shields to destroy the battleship and salt the wound, and that’s when RekkingCrew would pounce.
 It was a plan they had pulled off dozens of times.
 But as Rocket should have known by this point, few things in EVE are ever serendipitous.